lukeify/notes/PiHole on UnifiOS 3.md

 ### Part 3.
 Container creation and configuration

-1. Install `systemd-container` and `debootstrap` to create a directory with a base debian system, and then use `systemd-nspawn` to boot the container.
+1. Install `systemd-container` and `debootstrap` to create a directory with a base debian system.
+    We will then use `systemd-nspawn` to boot the container.

     ```shell
     apt -y install systemd-container debootstrap